 What do you need to do next?

 After applying for a change in mailing address, you need to update your mailing list, which mostly includes:

 - Friends & Family

 - Government entities

 - Business partners, investors, creditors, etc. (if it’s a business)

 When you prepare your list ahead of time, you’ll ensure no mistakes happen like mail getting lost or being returned to the Post Office because of a “wrong address.”
 You’ll get your mail delivered directly to you.

-If you move and forget to apply for a USPS change of address altogether, your mail will either be sent back to the sender or forwarded to your new address (if valid), but it’s risky.
+If you move and forget to apply for a USPS change of address, your mail will either be sent back to the sender or forwarded to your new address (if valid), but it’s risky.

-A virtual mailbox is a quick and efficient way to manage your postal mail and packages online.
+A virtual mailbox is an ideal way for new startups looking for a good mailing address and busy business persons to manage their postal mail and packages efficiently online.

 You’ll be assigned a street address with an actual mailbox.
 Then, the envelope is scanned and sent to your online mailbox whenever you receive new mail.